Skip to main content

 Create your API keys

-Once your merchant account is set up, log in to the Partna dashboard and generate your API keys.
-You will get separate keys for staging and production:Each request requires two credentials:
+Once your merchant account is set up, log in to the Partna dashboard, set up 2fa and generate your API keys.
+You will get separate keys for staging and production:Take note of your created API Key and Merchant Username.
+You will need to include these as the x-api-key and x-api-user headers in every authenticated request.

 3